CtrlK

 Distinctiveness Conflict Risk

-Explicitly carves out its niche by stating it is 'distinct from code-level design patterns or database-only design tasks,' which directly reduces conflict risk with related skills.
-The focus on high-level system architecture, ADRs, and infrastructure patterns creates a clear and unique scope.
+Explicitly distinguishes itself from 'code-level design patterns or database-only design tasks', which directly addresses potential overlap with related skills.
+The focus on high-level system architecture, ADRs, and infrastructure patterns creates a clear niche.

 3 / 3